rust-lang/rfcs/text/0000-cargo-asymmetric-tokens.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-In [`config.toml`](https://doc.rust-lang.org/cargo/reference/config.html) and `credentials.toml` files there is a field called `private-key-path`, which provides a path to a `PKCS#12` formatted file containing a private key and is used to sign asymmetric tokens.
+In [`config.toml`](https://doc.rust-lang.org/cargo/reference/config.html) and `credentials.toml` files there is a field called `private-key`, witch is a private key formatted in the secret [subset of `PASERK`](https://github.com/paseto-standard/paserk/blob/master/types/secret.md) and is used to sign asymmetric tokens

 A keypair can be generated with `cargo login --generate-keypair` which will:
 - generate a public/private keypair in the currently recommended fashion.
-- save the private key in the default location.
+- save the private key in `credentials.toml`.
 - print the public key and the path to the file.
   (See unresolved questions section.)

+It is recommended that the `private-key` be saved in `credentials.toml`.
+It is also supported in `config.toml`, primarily so that it can be set using the associated environment variable.
+Witch is the recommended way to provide it in CI contexts.
+This set up is what we have for the `token` field for setting a secret token.

 There is also an optional field called `private-key-subject` which is a string chosen by the registry.
 This string will be included as part of an asymmetric token and should not be secret.
 It is intended for the rare use cases like "cryptographic proof that the central CA server authorized this action".
 Cargo requires it to be non-whitespace printable ASCII.
 Registries that need non-ASCII data should base64 encode it.

-Both fields can be set with `cargo login --registry=name --private-key-path=path --private-key-subject="subject"`.
+Both fields can be set with `cargo login --registry=name --private-key="key" --private-key-subject="subject"`.

-A registry can have at most one of `private-key-path`, `token`, or `credential-process` set.
+A registry can have at most one of `private-key`, `token`, or `credential-process` set.

 When authenticating to a registry, Cargo will generate a PASETO in the [v3.public format](https://github.com/paseto-standard/paseto-spec/blob/master/docs/01-Protocol-Versions/Version3.md).
 This format uses P-384 and 384-bit ECDSA secret keys, and is compatible with keys stored in contemporary hardware tokens.
 The generated PASETO will have specific "claims" (key-value pairs in the PASETO's JSON payload).
 The claims within the PASETO will include at least:
 - The current time.